Geoffrey Cowan

-Geoffrey Cowan is an American lawyer, professor, author, and non-profit executive.
-He is currently a University Professor at the University of Southern California, where he holds the Annenberg Family Chair in Communication Leadership and directs the Annenberg School's Center on Communication Leadership & Policy.
+Geoffrey Cowan (born May 8, 1942) is an American lawyer, professor, author, and non-profit executive.
+He is a University Professor at the University of Southern California, where he holds the Annenberg Family Chair in Communication Leadership and directs the Annenberg School's Center on Communication Leadership & Policy.
 In 2010, Cowan was named president of The Annenberg Foundation Trust at Sunnylands, a position he held until July 2016.
 In this role, Cowan was commissioned with the task of turning the 200-acre estate of Ambassador Walter Annenberg and his wife Leonore into "a venue for important retreats for top government officials and leaders in the fields of law, education, philanthropy, the arts, culture, science and medicine."
 Since Sunnylands reopened in 2012, Cowan has helped to arrange a series of meetings and retreats there.
-In 2013–14, President Barack Obama convened bilateral meetings at Sunnylands with President Xi Jinping of China and with King Abdullah II of Jordan.
+In 2013–14, U.S. President Barack Obama convened bilateral meetings at Sunnylands with CCP General Secretary Xi Jinping and with King Abdullah II of Jordan.

 In 2016, President Obama hosted the Association of Southeast Asian Nations (ASEAN) at the site, where they released the Sunnylands Declaration.
 Prior to his time at Sunnylands, Cowan was appointed by President Bill Clinton as Director of Voice of America.